rezmotaqi/rezmotaqi/README.md

 ### Hello World ! 👋

--🔭 I’m currently working on several django projects based on both MVC/MVT and Microservices architecture.<br />
+-🔭 I’m currently working on several django projects(MVC & Microservices).<br />
 -🌱 I’m currently learning design patterns to gain a deeper perspective.<br />
--🤓 I really like to get a hands-on experience of programming based on service-oriented architecture with an enterprise scope.<br />
+-🤓 I really like to work with service-oriented architecture with an enterprise scope.<br />
 -📫 How to reach me:  rezmotaqi[at]gmail[dot]com<br />